dyne/dynebolic-upstream/dyneIV/README.md

  snap-mount       👀 Explore the contents of a snapshot FILE=path snap-umount      🔌 Stop exploring and unplug the snapshot _
- -----            __ Build from sources:
+ -----            __ Build from scratch:
- bootstrap        🚀 Build the base system: dyneIV-bootstrap modules          🧩 Build all system modules upgrade          🔝 Update all system packages
+ bootstrap        🚀 Build the base system: dyneIV-bootstrap system           🗿 Build the root system: dyneIV-root modules          🧩 Build all system modules (takes long...) upgrade          🔝 Update root system packages iso              🏁 Create the current ISO image
- _
- -----            __ Release the live bootable system devroot          🏗️ Package the ROOT for developers iso-devel        🏁 Toast the development ISO image
  _
  -----            __ Undo and restart from scratch reset            ♻️  Reset current ROOT to the latest downloaded